The Unconquered (1940 play): Reception and legacy

 The play was a box office failure and received mostly negative reviews.
 Critics were positive about the acting and Aronson's set design, but strongly negative about the writing and direction.
 Reviewer Arthur Pollock called the play "slow-moving, uninspired soup".
 The New York Times described it as a "confusing" mixture of "sentimental melodrama" and political discussion.
 A syndicated review by Ira Wolfert complained the story had "complications ... too numerous to mention".
 A reviewer for The Hollywood Reporter quipped that the play was "as interminable as the five-year plan".

 Politically minded reviewers attacked the play from viewpoints across the political spectrum.
 In the Communist Party USA magazine The New Masses, Alvah Bessie said the play was "deadly dull" and called Rand "a fourth-rate hack".
 More centrist reviewers described the play as unrealistic, even when they sympathized with its message.
 In the Catholic magazine Commonweal, Philip T. Hartung called the play "a confused muddle" and recommended the movie Ninotchka as better anti-Soviet entertainment.
 From the right, New York World-Telegram drama critic Sidney B. Whipple complained the play understated the dangers of Communism.

 After the play's failure, Rand concluded her script was bad, and it was a mistake to attempt a theatrical adaptation of We the Living; she decided the novel "was not proper stage material".
 She thought that Abbot was more suited to comedy than drama, and that his efforts as producer and director had made the play even worse.
-Biographers of Rand have described the play as "a complete failure", "a resounding flop", and a "critical fiasco and professional embarrassment".
-Theatre historian William Torbert Leonard described it as a "turgid adaptation" that "failed to enchant even the curious".
+Biographers of Rand have described the play as "a complete failure", "a dismal failure", "a resounding flop", and a "critical fiasco and professional embarrassment".
+Theatre historian William Torbert Leonard said it was a "turgid adaptation" that "failed to enchant even the curious".
+In an assessment of the play's published scripts, literature professor Stephen D. Cox described the writing as "strikingly tedious and artificial".

 The Unconquered was the last of Rand's plays to be produced in her lifetime, and she did not write any new plays after 1940.
-She turned her attention to finishing her novel The Fountainhead, which was published in 1943 and became a bestseller.
+She turned her attention to finishing her novel The Fountainhead.
+Biographer Alexandra Popoff suggests the failure of The Unconquered may have discouraged publishers from picking up the new novel; Rand received several rejections for it after the play closed.
+The Fountainhead was eventually published in 1943 and became a bestseller.
 Abbott, who had a long track record on Broadway, was not strongly impacted by the failure of The Unconquered.
 His next production, the crime drama Goodbye in the Night, written by Jerome Mayer, opened a few weeks later.